How to Install Telnet via CMD or PowerShell in Windows 11

 Install Telnet PowerShell Windows 11

-Step 4: Using Telnet
+Step 4: How to use Telnet

 telnet <hostname> <port>

-For example, to connect to a remote device with the IP address 192.168.1.10 on port 23, you would enter the following command:
+For example, to connect to a device at 192.168.1.10 on port 23:

 telnet 192.168.1.10 23